-Fāṭima is an example for all women to follow in their lives.
+Fāṭima is an example for all people to follow in their lives.
 The Qur’an refers to two women as examples of piety and prosperity and two others as signs of misery.
 The latter are wives of the Prophets Noah and Lot.
 These two women betrayed their husbands who were messengers of God.
 To that effect, the Qur’an says: ‘Allah draws an example for the faithless: the wife of Noah and the wife of Lot.
-They were under two of our righteous servants, yet they betrayed them.
+They were with two of our righteous servants, yet they betrayed them.
 So they did not avail them in any way against Allah, and it was said [to them], ‘Enter the Fire, along with those who enter [it].’’
 (Q66:10)

 The second woman was Mary, the mother of Jesus.
-The Qur’an describes how she reacted to Gabriel: ‘Thus did she seclude herself from them, whereupon We sent to her Our Spirit and he became incarnate for her as a well-proportioned human.
+The Qur’an describes how she reacted to Gabriel: ‘Thus did she seclude herself from them, whereupon We sent to her Our Spirit and he became incarnate for her as an immaculate human.
 She said, ‘I seek the protection of the All-beneficent from you, should you be Godwary!’
 He said, ‘I am only a messenger of your Lord that I may give you a pure son.’’
-(Q19:17–19) The Qur’an describes Mary as follows: ‘And Mary, daughter of Imran, who guarded the chastity of her womb, so We breathed into it of Our spirit.
+(Q19:17–19) The Qur’an describes Mary as follows: ‘And Mary, daughter of Imran, guarded the chastity of her womb, so We breathed into it of Our spirit.
 She confirmed the words of her Lord and His Books, and she was one of the obedient.’
 (Q66:12)

 Fāṭima as the best woman of the world

-The third example for women to follow is Fāṭima.
+The third example of women to follow is Fāṭima.
 The prophet has said that four women, including his daughter, will be the best women in Heaven. ʿĀʾisha says: ‘I found nobody much virtuous than Fāṭima except her father…’ (Sīrat al-Ḥalabī)

 Ḥusayn b.
 Ziyād ʿAttār says: ‘I asked Imam al-Sādiq if the Prophet meant that Fāṭima, who will be the best of women in Heaven, is the best of her own time too.
 The Imam said: ‘Maryam was so, but Fāṭima will be the best in Heaven.’